 Luckily, de Valois and her dancers managed to return to England on a cargo ship.
-They continued to perform for the Allied troops, but the company lost most of its male dancers as they were called for army service.
+The Sadler’s Wells troupe continued to perform for the Allied troops, however the company lost most of its male dancers because they were called for army service.

-When the war was finally over, it was the determined de Valois who was given the monumental quest of reopening the Royal Opera House in Covent Garden with the first full-scale artistic event the country had seen in years.
+When the war was finally over, de Valois was given the monumental quest of reopening the Royal Opera House in Covent Garden.
+She would produce the first full-scale artistic event the country had seen in years.

-The theatre, which had been used as a dance hall for troops during the war and it was faded and dirty.
-Rationing was still in place too, so food was scarce and designers could only get their hands on the camouflage paint that was made to coat army vehicle was one of the best available options.
+The theatre was used as a dance hall for troops during the war and it was faded and dirty.
+Rationing was still in place which meant that food was scarce and designers had limited access to materials.
+Camouflage paint made to coat army vehicle was one of the best available options.

-Through the efforts of de Valois and her team, the theatre soon gleamed again, a magnificent set was produced and the male dancers returned to the company clad in boots and trench coats.
+Through the efforts of de Valois and her team, the theatre soon gleamed again, a magnificent set was produced, and male dancers returned to the company once more (clad in boots and trench coats).

-On the opening night, King George VI was in attendance and de Valois later recalled the smell of mothballs coming from the audience who had taken their best clothes out of storage.
-While all was panic backstage, her company’s performance of The Sleeping Beauty proved to be a huge success and ran for three more months.
+King George VI attended the opening night.
+De Valois later recalled the smell of mothballs coming from the audience who had taken their best clothes out of storage.
+While all was panic backstage, her company’s performance of The Sleeping Beauty proved to be a huge success and ran for three months.

 Spreading ballet beyond Britain

-A strong submission by de Valois led to Queen Elizabeth II gave the company a royal charter in 1956.
+A strong submission by de Valois led to Queen Elizabeth II giving the company a royal charter in 1956.
 It was renamed The Royal Ballet and Covent Garden became its official home.

 Until 1963, de Valois was director of the Royal Ballet.
-For over 40 years, her choreography had created roles for British dancers.
-But still she wasn’t finished.
+For over 40 years, her choreography created roles for British dancers, but she still had more to do.